waismanfb/CarFleetManager/README.md

    - Open the project by selecting the solution file.

 3. **Run the Project:**
-   - Build and run the project to see it in action.
+   - Build and run the WebApi project.

 4. **Installing Dependencies:**
    - The project relies on Dapper and XUnit.